race-on/webpage/source/workshops/2_gain_scheduling.md

 # Gain Scheduling

-You assembled your car, connected it to your computer, tested the electronics, and (hopefully) got to run a few laps.
+You assembled your car, connected it to your computer, tested the electronics, and hopefully got to run a few laps.
 So, what's next?
-Yoda has the answer for you :)
+Yoda has the answer for you!

 ![yoda_quote alt <>](../images/yoda_quote.gif "Master Yoda")
 <!-- <img src="yoda_quote.gif" alt="Master Yoda" class="center"> -->

-We have already encouraged you to improve the original self-driving code by adding integral and derivative terms to the controller.
+We have already encouraged you to improve the original self-driving code by adding integral and derivative terms to the PID controller.
 We will now introduce a new control technique called *Gain Scheduling*, which can be seen as an extension of PID.

 ## Theory
 ---